alihashmiii/cellular-potts-model/README.md

 `author: Ali Hashmi`

-A mathematica implementation of the cellular-potts model.
+A toy implementation of the cellular-potts model in mathematica.
 The code currently includes constraints for cell volume, perimeter and cell-cell adhesion.

 To possibly include in future: